jrzaurin/pytorch-widedeep/mkdocs/paper_JOSS/paper.md

 0. **Wide**: a simple linear model where the nonlinearities are captured via cross-product transformations, as explained before.
-1. **TabMlp**: a simple MLP that receives embeddings representing the categorical features, concatenated with the continuous features, which can also be embedded.
+1. **TabMlp**: a simple MLP that receives embeddings representing the categorical features, concatenated w the continuous features, which can also be embedded.
 2. **TabResnet**: similar to the previous model but the embeddings are passed through a series of ResNet blocks built with dense layers.